oh-qi-qi/azure-ai-agent-hackathon-2025/README.md

 └── requirements.txt           # Project dependencies
 ```

-## Implementation Highlights

-This project was developed for the AI Agents Hackathon 2025 and features:

-- **Agent Collaboration Framework** - Sophisticated orchestration allowing specialized agents to work together
-- **Thinking Transparency** - Comprehensive logging of agent reasoning for auditability
-- **Dynamic Instruction Management** - Agent instructions that adapt based on query type and context
-- **Fault Tolerance** - Resilient error recovery to maintain operation despite agent failures

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.